jeffbcross/material/THEMING.md

 </html>
 ```

-2. Your application will auto-use the **default** Angular Material theme... no extra configuration is required.
+2. If no theme is specified, your application will be in the **default** Angular Material theme... no extra configuration is required.
 <br/><br/>To **override** an area of your application with a custom theme, simply use the `md-theme` directive on specific view areas; which may be a container element or a specific element within your **ng-app**.
-Any Angular Material component will always use the theme specified by its own **md-theme** setting or use the setting from the closest parent container nodes.
-If a theme is **NOT** specified, the `default` theme will again be used.
+Any Angular Material component will always use the theme specified by its own **md-theme** setting, or use the setting from the closest parent container nodes.
+If a theme is **NOT** specified for a component or its parent, the `default` theme will again be used.
 <br/><br/>
 ```html
 <!doctype html>